 The iRacing team posted a new update to their Steam page.

-See the full Release Notes below, or on our Members Forums here:
+You can find the full release notes below, or on the iRacing Members Forums, here:

 New Damage Model